+EMPLOYMENT (3.4.1)

-EMPLOYMENT (3.4.1) Parents/carers are in regular Parents/carers would like to work but Parents/carers are not in work, and Parents/carers are not in work, and stable employment which provides are unable to find regular or stable this is causing moderate financial or this is causing significant financial financial assurance. employment, leading to financial emotional difficulty for the family/ or emotional difficulty for the
+Parents/carers are in regular stable employment which provides financial assurance.

+Parents/carers would like to work but are unable to find regular or stable employment, leading to financial Parents/carers are not in work, and this is causing moderate financial or emotional difficulty for the family/ Parents/carers are not in work, and this is causing significant financial or emotional difficulty for the impact or negative impact on the child/young person's emotional wellbeing.
-UNIVERSAL NEEDS

-ADDITIONAL NEEDS

-COMPLEX NEEDS